Liposuction Article 3

 Laser Liposuction, Smart Liposuction, Vaser Lipo, and J-plasma

 Laser liposuction, smart liposuction, Vaser lipo, and J-plasma all generate heat from a monopolar device.
 Bodytite is a bipolar device that reduces the risk for thermal injury, but it is not a liposuction device.
-Thermal injury plagues SmartLipo, Vaser Lipo, and J-plasma, and the burn scars from these two methods have no viable surgical treatment.
+Thermal injury plagues SmartLipo, Vaser Lipo, and J-plasma, and the burn scars from these methods have no viable surgical treatment.

 In this method, the cannula is powered back and forth by an external source rather than by the surgeon’s arm.
 Systems are either electrically driven or gas-driven.
 This technology was developed to decrease physician fatigue and offers no other advantages over conventional liposuction.